winderdoot/mini_rust/rudb/README.md

 I swear I will never write a parser like this by hand ever again, it was a waste of time.
 And it isn't even that good either, as each command needs to be in a single line and string literals can't have spaces.

+## Documentation

+None

 ## Implemented modules

 None as I didn't have time and I need to move on to other projects 😢

 ## Favourite module

-My favourite module was studying for TAJF
+My favourite module was studying for TAJF.
+Update: I think I did ok??